 Were there other avenues and opportunities to write about recovery?
 Ezine Articles, Hub Pages, Wikinut and Sober World all seemed relatively safe formats to share the lessons and hear the responses from those either not influenced by addiction or for those wanting support for their recovery.
 I took the advice of Neil Gaiman from The Graveyard Book:

 “Because somewhere out there is someone who needs that story.
 Someone who will grow up with a different landscape, who without that story will be a different person.
 And who with that story may have hope, or wisdom, or kindness, or comfort.
 And that is why we write.”

 Finding the Missing Key

 Writing helped me find that missing key; misplaced for a while when I thought it only had one door, the recovery house.
-When I changed my focus and perspective, I realized I had other opportunities to spread the word of recovery and listen to the voices of those who were changing, growing and becoming their better selves in recovery.
+When I changed my focus and perspective, I realized I had other opportunities.
+Click To Tweet

 Two Drops of Ink: The Literary Home for Collaborative Writing